CryptikEd/Weird-Factz-Quiz-/README.md

 - Text colors
   - I used #124b8d for inside the text block, to match the overall design
-  - I used #fffff for the buttons, for sufficient contrast
+  - I used #ffffff for the buttons, for sufficient contrast

 ![Googlefonts](assets/docs/testingimages/Adlamfontgoogle.png)